danielsaidi/SwiftKit/README.md

 ## Installation

-The best way to add SwiftKit to your app is to use the Swift Package Manager.
+SwiftKit can be installed with the Swift Package Manager:

 ```
 https://github.com/danielsaidi/SwiftKit.git
 ```

-SwiftKit also supports CocoaPods:
+or with CocoaPods:

 ```
 pod DSSwiftKit